-Once again, Akron General Medical Center has been named to the prestigious list of hospitals honored as the best in America by U.S. News and World Report in their annual listing of Best Hospitals 2013-14.
-Akron General was nationally ranked (39) in otolaryngology (Ear, Nose & Throat – ENT) and in pulmonology (43).
-In addition, Akron General was named as the 5th best hospital in Ohio, up from 7th in 2012.
-Akron General also maintained its claim as the best hospital in Summit County.
+Once again, Akron General Medical Center has been named to the prestigious list of hospitals honored as the best in America by U.S. News and World Report in their annual listing of Best Hospitals 2015-16.
+Akron General was nationally ranked in Pulmonology (tied for 31) and in Gastroenterology & GI Surgery (50).
+In addition, Akron General tied for the 7th best hospital in Ohio.
+Akron General also retains its claim as the best hospital in Summit County.

 Outstanding nursing care has long been the hallmark of Akron General and was again validated by the American Nurses Credentialing Center (ANCC), which bestowed “Magnet” status on Akron General and the more than 1,000 nurses who work at Akron General Medical Center, Edwin Shaw Rehabilitation Institute and the Health System’s three Health & Wellness Centers.

 ANCC, a subsidiary of the American Nurses Association, grants Magnet status when a healthcare organization reflects nursing professionalism, teamwork and superiority in patient care.
 Fewer than 400 of the country’s 6,000-plus hospitals have earned this prestigious honor during ANCC’s 24 years of awarding Magnet designation.

 Magnet recognition has become the gold standard for nursing excellence.
 To achieve Magnet recognition, Akron General had to pass a rigorous and lengthy process that demanded widespread participation from leadership and staff and, ultimately, proved that the organization met national benchmarks for several criteria, including patient outcomes and satisfaction, nursing practice, education and involvement in decision-making.

 Primary Stroke Center as designated by Joint Commission